securepollingsystem/my-preact-app/README.md

 <h3 align="center">Get started using Preact and Vite!</h3>

+## todo
+- frontend fails to search for spaces!?!?
+- check the server for your own screed?  maybe by requesting a subset of pubkeys containing part of yours (to prevent doxing yourself to the server)
+- let you know if you have changes newer than the last time you uploaded to the server (from localstorage)

+## check on phone formatting:
+- the long privatekey makes the phone formatting way too wide and then the modal is offscreen

 ## Getting Started

 -   `npm run dev` - Starts a dev server at http://localhost:5173/ or whatever port is configured in vite.config.js